aws/aws-encryption-sdk-c/README.md

 by setting `-DBUILD_AWS_ENC_SDK_CPP=ON` to require building the C++ components (and fail if the C++ dependencies are not found.)

+## CBMC

+To learn more about CBMC and proofs specifically, review the training material [here](https://model-checking.github.io/cbmc-training).

+The `verification/cbmc/proofs` directory contains CBMC proofs.

+In order to run these proofs you will need to install CBMC and other tools by following the instructions [here](https://model-checking.github.io/cbmc-training/installation.html).

 ## License

 This library is licensed under the Apache 2.0 License.